LouiseSteward/learn/childhood-tb/text/quiz-answers.md

 19.	d	(1-23)
 20.	b	(1-24)

-### Test 2: Clinical presentation of childhood tuberculosis
+### Quiz 2: Clinical presentation of childhood tuberculosis

 1.	a	(2-1)
 2.	a	(2-4)